31st MEU personnel onload, USS Bonhomme Richard

-OKINAWA, Japan (March 6, 2017) Marines, assigned to 31st Marine Expeditionary Unit (MEU), embark the amphibious assault ship USS Bonhomme Richard (LHD 6) during a personnel onload.
+170307-N-WF272-035 OKINAWA, Japan (March 7, 2017) Marines, assigned to 31st Marine Expeditionary Unit (MEU), embark amphibious assault ship USS Bonhomme Richard (LHD 6) during a personnel onload.
 Bonhomme Richard and 31st MEU are scheduled for a routine patrol in the Indo-Asia-Pacific region, operating together as a forward-capability for any type of contingency.
 (U.S. Navy photo by Mass Communication Specialist 2nd Class Diana Quinlan/Released)

 |Date Taken: